tapxxor/kubespray/README.md

 With kubespray you can deploy a high available Production Ready Kubernetes Cluster.

-Kubespray can be deployed on AWS, GCE, Azure, OpenStack, vSphere, Oracle Cloud Infrastructure (Experimental), or BaremetalInstructions to setup a k8s cluster with calico network plugin
+Kubespray can be deployed on AWS, GCE, Azure, OpenStack, vSphere, Oracle Cloud Infrastructure (Experimental), or Baremetal.

 With this guide you can setup a k8s cluster on your desktop using calico network plugin.